WEHRWOLF: Hitler’s headquarters in Ukraine

 The city of Vinnytsia was finally liberated by the Soviet forces no sooner than on March 20, 1944, two months after the evacuations of the Manstein’s HQ and the devastation of the former facility.
 Soon after the liberation of the region, the site was visited and thoroughly examined by a special operational unit under NKGB (People’s Commissariat for State Security, a euphemism for the secret police).
 The investigators draw up a report on the remaining ruins, not evacuated belongings, and on the lack of any important documentation.
 The commission performed a photographic coverage of the site as well as interrogated the population of the nearest inhabited localities to reveal the former collaborators.
-Alongside the mass burial grounds with a mere 10 000 bodies of the killed Jews (executed largely in Autumn of 1941) were revealed near Vinnytsia.
+Alongside the mass burial grounds with a mere 10 000 bodies of the killed Jews (executed largely in the Autumn of 1941) were revealed near Vinnytsia.
 Fortunately, the greater proportion of the pre-war 36 000 Jewish population of Vinnytsa was evacuated before the German’s arrival.
 Regardless of unequaled access to the site, the NKGB report included superfruity of factual Invalides and mistakes, the greater part of which was at that time attributed to the time frames: periods of Hitler’s presence at ‘Wehrwolf’, the construction phases.
-The investigators failed to find any underground facilities and the speculations of such premises are now more than myths.
+The investigators failed to find any underground facilities and the speculations about such premises are now more than myths.
 In Vinnytsa, the NKVD of course left unnoticed the mass graves of the victims of the Soviet regime, the result of the 1937-1938 purges.
 In the summer of 1943, the SS revealed 9432 bodies, including 169 females, the victims of the NKVD pre-war massacres.